When Do I Need My Wisdom Teeth Removed?

 If you have impacted wisdom teeth, you will need them removed promptly.
 Otherwise, they will continue to cause pain and other unpleasant symptoms.
 In addition, leaving them in place will elevate the risk of complications, including damage to the adjacent teeth and an increased risk of gum disease.

 Even if your wisdom teeth aren’t yet impacted, your oral surgeon will recommend removing them if there is a risk that they will become impacted.
 Since there is no immediate danger in this situation, you have some flexibility in determining exactly when to get them removed.
-It’s common to schedule wisdom tooth removal for school vacations, such as spring break.
+It’s common to schedule wisdom tooth removal during school vacations, like summer or spring break.
 This allows for plenty of time for the patient to fully recover before returning to school.

-Even if your wisdom teeth aren’t currently impacted, and there are no signs that they could cause problems any time soon, you may opt to get them removed regardless.
+Even if your wisdom teeth aren’t currently impacted, and there are no signs that they could cause problems any time soon, you may opt to get them removed.
 This is a personal decision to be made in collaboration with your oral surgeon.
-At Innovative Implant and Oral Surgery, we often recommend proactive wisdom teeth removal because it eliminates the possibility of suffering from the pain of tooth impaction later.
+At Innovative Oral Surgery & Dental Implants, we often recommend proactive wisdom teeth removal because it eliminates the possibility of suffering from the pain of tooth impaction later.
 It also eliminates the possibility of other complications, such as an increased risk of fluid-filled cysts, gum disease, damage to adjacent teeth, and benign tumors.

 There is another reason why our oral surgeons frequently recommend preemptive removal.
 Patients who are younger have an easier and faster recovery than patients who are older.
 Furthermore, there is a reduced risk of surgical complications.
 In older patients, the wisdom teeth have matured roots.
 This worsens the difficulty of removing them and increases the risk of problems.

-The highly trained oral surgeons at Innovative Implant and Oral Surgery are available for wisdom teeth removal consultations for Bucks County, PA residents.
-You can schedule an appointment at our locations in Newtown or Feasterville by calling 215-322-7810.
-Our patients are often pleasantly surprised to discover that our procedures are designed to optimize patient comfort.
-We look forward to helping you enjoy a positive experience.
+The highly trained oral surgeons at Innovative Oral Surgery & Dental Implants are available for wisdom teeth removal consultations for Bucks County and Montgomery County, PA, residents.
+You can schedule an appointment at our locations in Feasterville, Newtown, and Jenkintown by calling our office.
+Our patients are often pleasantly surprised to discover that our procedures are designed with safety and comfort in mind.
+We look forward to helping you enjoy a positive oral surgery experience.